RosesRos/RosesRos/README.md

 # :man_technologist: **Hi there** 👋

-Hello! **_I'm Fabio_**, a Frontend Web developer, a javaScript, python enthusiast, and a guy slighty obsessed for code quality.
+Hello! **_I'm Fabio_**, a Frontend Developer, a javaScript, python enthusiast, and a guy slighty obsessed for code quality.
 I am also very responsible when doing projects.
 I’m currently available for any work.
 If you have a project that you want to get started or think you need my help with something, then get in touch.

 ## **WELCOME TO MY PROFILE PAGE**
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\